microsoft/cloudsqlworkshop/cloudsqlworkshop/04_Optimize_SQL_AzureVM/readme.md

 ## Bonus Exercise

 Using the following documentation https://learn.microsoft.com/en-us/azure/virtual-machines/disks-types#premium-ssd-v2-performance determine how you could use a Premium SSD v2 disk for storage for database files to save cost and minimize the needed size of the managed disks.
+You will also need the pricing chart at https://azure.microsoft.com/en-us/pricing/details/managed-disks/.

+### Bonus Exercise Answers

+Premium SSD v2 disks come with a baseline of 3000 IOPS and 125MB/second throughput.
+Since our requirements is 3000-4000 and 200MB for the data disk we will need more.
+But you get 500 IOPS for every 1Gb in size added.
+And you get 0.25 MB throughput for each additional IOP.

+So we only need to add 2Gb more to our disk to get 4000 IOPS and that also gives us an additional 250Mb per second.
+So now we only need a 514GB drive to achieve what originally needed for Premium v1 which was 1TB.

+The cost of a 1TB P30 disk is $135.17 per month.
+The cost of a 514GB Premium SSD v2 disk is $68.06 per month.
+So we save $67.11 per month or $805.32 per year.

+TODO: Does the VM size cap the IOPS for a Premium SSD v2 disk?
+If so, what is the cap?